beforeyoubid/npm-logger-adapter/README.md

 Please note that on your local, you can set `LOGDNA_KEY=` to disable sending logs to LogDNA.
 Supply `LOG_LEVEL` as part of the environment variable.

+Additionally, you can keep `LOGDNA_KEY` value the same way you set for other environments but can disable sending logs by setting `LOGDNA_ENABLED=false` in your env variables.

 ### For a non-lambda environment

 ```
-    import { consoleLogger } from '@beforeyoubid/console-logger-adapter';
+    import { consoleLogger } from '@beforeyoubid/logger-adapter';
     consoleLogger.init();

     // Don't need to call consoleLogger.flushAll(), logdna object has default flush interval interval at 250ms